 Being unable to stop using drugs or alcohol

 Recognizing the Signs of a Serious Addiction

 Drug abuse can have long-term health consequences.
 A mental health disorder can cause symptoms such as anxiety and depression, in the worst case, hallucination.
 An overdose could be deadly, and engaging in risky behavior while under the influence of drugs or alcohol could increase the chances of a dangerous accident.

 Using illicit drugs may also lead to legal problems.
 You could be arrested for using illegal drugs or participating in illegal activities to acquire drugs.

 Withdrawal symptoms can also be deadly when the person has been using drugs for a long period of time.
-For this reason, many addiction treatment programs include a detox period for withdrawal symptoms during which addictive drugs are purged from the system under a doctor’s supervision.
+For this reason, many outpatient drug rehab and inpatient drug rehab treatment programs include a detox period for withdrawal symptoms during which addictive drugs are purged from the system under a doctor’s supervision.

 Drug and alcohol abuse can have a significant impact on your life, and breaking free of addiction can be a difficult task.
 For many people who misuse drugs, an inpatient addiction treatment program can help.
 Call 772-774-3872 or contact Behavioral Health today to find out more about drug and alcohol rehab programs that can help you recover from addiction.